Jackschwarz58/SoftwareEngineeringERP/README.md

 ---

 ### Front-End Implementation
 For the front-end implementation, we figured we could either create a web application using HTML, CSS, and Javascript, or we could create a native application using a Java or Python GUI framework.
-We ultimately decided on a web application as this was a more convenient way of accessing our program.
+We ultimately decided on a web application as this was a more convenient way for users to access our program.

 ### Back-End Implementation